upwebdesign/laravel-infusionsoft/README.md

 ## Refresh Access Tokens

-While this package helps with keeping access tokens refreshed using refresh tokens, there may be instances wehere this is not best practice.
+While this package helps with keeping access tokens refreshed using refresh tokens, there may be instances where this is not best practice.
 For example, in an environment where the application is load balanced between two or more servers.
 It is entirely possible during the refresh action, one call could use an expired or invalid access token.
 To remedy this, a scheduled command is preferred.

 ```shell
 php artisan infusionsoft::token-refresh